 MUGGING RISK : HIGH

 There have been reports of muggings followed by murder, armed robbery, kidnapping, and sexual assault in San Salvador.
-It is frequently performed by the criminal gangs and it is better to give them what they want than to resist, in order to avoid more serious consequences.
+It is frequently performed by the criminal gangs and it is better to give them what they want than to resist, to avoid more serious consequences.
 They are usually after your valuables.

 TERRORISM RISK : LOW

 Even though there were no reports of terrorism in San Salvador recently, demonstrations occur from time to time and they should be avoided.
 The possibility of the attacks cannot be ruled out.

 Taxi drivers are the most frequent threat when the scam risk is in question.
 They will try to overcharge tourists so always determine the price before the ride or ask for the meter to be turned on.
 Thieves use the technique of something spilling on you to distract you, while the other person takes your purse or wallet.
 The scams come in various forms and can cause great financial loss.

 The threat to solo female visitors exists in San Salvador, even though many women travel without any issues.
 Bus terminals and taxis are the most frequently operated places by criminals who tend to take advantage of a woman traveling alone.
 To avoid becoming a victim, women should not travel after dark and should not wear jewelry or expensive electronic devices.

 So...
 How Safe Is San Salvador Really?

 San Salvador has had a history of violence and was considered the most dangerous city in the world.